 19 December – On this day, 19 Dec 1908, Sir Thomas Henry Cleeve died in Limerick.
 This Canadian born businessman co-founded Cleeve’s Condensed Milk Factory.
 He was elected High Sheriff of Limerick City on three occasions.

 20 December – Dan Aherne was the brother of Olympic Gold Medalist Tim Aherne, both of Athea.
 Dan competed in the 1920s Olympics.
 He passed away on this day, 20 Dec 1942 in Chicago

 21 December – The first advert for the original Savoy Cinema appeared in the Limerick Leader on this day 21 Dec 1935.

 22 December – As part of the military terms agreed in the Treaty of Limerick in October 1691, Patrick Sarsfield, thousands of Jacobite soldiers, and their families sailed into exile from Cork to France on this day, 22 Dec 1691.
 This was part of The Flight of the Wild Geese

 23 December – On this day 23 Dec 1889, Limerick-born Rev. James Francis Corbett (1838-1912), the Roman Catholic Bishop of Sale, Australia received the Freedom of Limerick from Mayor Francis O’Keeffe.

-24 December – John, King of England after whom King John’s Castle was named was born on this day 24 Dec 1166.
+24 December – John, King of England after who reigned during the construction of Limerick Castle (also known as King John’s Castle) was born on this day 24 Dec 1166.
 John was appointed the Lord of Ireland in 1177.
 He never visited Limerick.

 25 December – The Limerick historian and journalist Maurice Lenihan died on this day, 25 Dec 1895, in Catherine Street.
 The extract of his obituary is from the Limerick Chronicle.